microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     * Terraform - [Azure ARM Provider - Azure Function](https://www.terraform.io/docs/providers/azurerm/r/function_app.html#example-usage-in-a-consumption-plan-)

-1. Define your resources - These are the resources that you will configure:
+1. Define your resources - These are the resource blocks that you will configure:

     | Resources | Description |
     |--------|-------------|